sarisabell/sarisabell.github.io/_posts/2021-08-27-plot_basics.md

-# First post about getting started with plotting with python/matplotlib
+# First Post about Getting Started with Plotting with Python/Matplotlib

 Here's the table of contents: